jtabron1/CICD_Pipeline_OPA_Lab/README.md

 # Replace YOUR_AWS_ACCOUNT_ID with your actual AWS account ID

-# Commit and push the compliant version
+# Commit and push the non-compliant version
 git add .
-git commit -m "Add compliant infrastructure that passes policy validation" git push origin main
+git commit -m "Add non-compliant infrastructure that fails policy validation" git push origin main

 **Note**: This build will fail, that's intentional: